-The ankle is the meeting point of leg and foot and is composed of three joints.
-It is also known as the talocrural region and contains ankle joint, subtalar joint and inferior tibiofibular joint.
+The ankle is the meeting point of the leg and foot and comprises three joints.
+It is also known as the talocrural region and contains the ankle joint, subtalar joint, and inferior tibiofibular joint.
 It is surrounded by several tendons and ligaments that encapsulate it and increase its strength and stability.
-They also connect the lower muscles of calf with heel of foot and play a role in the weight-bearing process.
-Thus, it is a strong region that is capable of bearing the body weight and making us mobile.
+They also connect the lower muscles of the calf with the heel of the foot and play a role in the weight-bearing process.
+Thus, it is a vital region capable of bearing the body weight and making us mobile.

 Ankle pain is a common complaint nowadays.
 It might be caused by some negligent practice, like wearing tight shoes or overloading with vigorous exercises.
-In most of the cases, ankle pain is mild and is treated easily by over the counter medications and home-based therapies.
-Anyhow, it can get severe under certain condition like fracture; rupture of tendon or in case of some systemic disorder.
-Ranging from local wear and tear to systemic inflammatory disorders, ankle is susceptible to all the local trauma and central disease processes.
+In most cases, ankle pain is mild and easily treated with over-the-counter medications and home-based therapies.
+It can get severe under certain conditions like fracture, tendon rupture, or some systemic disorder.
+From local wear and tear to systemic inflammatory disorders, the ankle is susceptible to all the local trauma and central disease processes.
 Below is a list of the most common causes of ankle pain:

-Ankle sprain: Ankle sprain is the most common cause of ankle pain.
+Sprains: Ankle sprain is the most common cause of ankle pain.
 It accounts for more than 75% of reported cases of ankle pain.
 This type of ankle pain is commonly seen in athletes and runners.
-Ankle sprains occur when a person positions their foot incorrectly causing their body weight to center on a single tendon or ligament which in turn gets torn.
+Ankle sprains occur when a person positions their foot incorrectly, causing their body weight to center on a single tendon or ligament, which in turn gets torn.
 This tearing of muscles and ligaments causes pain and swelling.
 Common sprains can be treated at home by resting and applying ice to the injured area.
-In most cases, a person can take over-the-counter pain killers to help relieve the pain.
-However, a doctor may prescribe a short-term cast in cases of severe and prolonged ankle pain.
+In most cases, a person can take over-the-counter painkillers to help relieve the pain.
+However, a doctor may prescribe a short-term cast in severe and prolonged ankle pain cases.

-Lupus: This autoimmune disease produces immune complexes that destroy the healthy tissues, and the ankle can become victim to this disorder.
+Lupus: This autoimmune disease produces immune complexes that destroy the healthy tissues, and the ankle can become a victim of this disorder.

-Ankle fracture: A fracture is one of the worst forms of a local ankle injury.
-If there is a fracture of any of the three bones (tibia, fibula, and talus) that make up the ankle, it can cause severe pain and immobility.
-If your doctor discovers that there is a fracture, they may set a cast around the foot and ankle.
+Fracture: A fracture is one of the worst forms of a local ankle injury.
+A fracture of any of the three bones (tibia, fibula, and talus) that make up the ankle can cause severe pain and immobility.
+If your doctor discovers a fracture, they may set a cast around the foot and ankle.
 In the case of a severe fracture, you may need surgery before you can get a cast.

 Other possible causes of ankle pain include: